Basharabum/readmetest/README.md

 To see the details of the order that we just made, go back to the PrestaShop’s admin panel.

-1. In the left menu bar select “Orders -> Orders”.
+1. In the left menu bar select `Orders -> Orders`.

 ![PrestaShop's Orders menu](doc/images/image2.png)